 Diane in Wisconsin

 Though the Paul Bunyan Logging Camp Museum was closed for the season, director Diane Peterson took the time to give us a private tour and show us the full musuem – not because she had to, but because she loves her job and cares about the tourist who come to the museum every year!

 Joan in Tampico, IL

 Joan is a museum volunteer in Tampico, Illinois for the Ronald Reagan Birthplace Museum.
 She and another museum, Sharon, met us early on a Friday morning before the museum even opened just so we could learn about the early days of President Reagan.
 She didn’t have to wake up early and give us a personal tour but she did it with a smile!

 Have you ever had interactions with strangers when you are out on road trips?
 Do you like to interact and engage with new people?
 I’d love to hear stories of the people you have met on vacations!

-This Thanksgiving season, take the time to meet someone new and be thankful for the opportunities to make new friends all around the country!
+This summer season take the time to meet someone new and be thankful for the opportunities to make new friends all around the country!